slatedocs/slate/source/index.md

 		<tr>
 			<td>Destination Payment Token</td>
 			<td>dptoken</td>
-			<td>A masked or tokenized version of tyhe destination payment instrument number.
+			<td>A masked or tokenized version of the destination payment instrument number.
 IdentityMind will supply procedure to generate token.
 This field is used in conjunction with "dpbc," "dpach," and "dptoken."</td>
 			<td>No</td>
 		</tr>
 		<tr>